 To use this file, you must first have defined the Customer Name in your Rack PDU’s “CustomField1” field and then in the attached MDB:

 1. Enter the IP address of the PowerIQ database and press Link to PowerIQ.

 2. Open the Form “frmCustomer_Power” and select a customer name and a month/year.

 3. Press “Preview Report” and the “Customer_KWH_1” Report will open displaying the requested data.

-Groups your datacenter items by Divison or Department summing purchase price across each division/department.
-Additional attributes include Item Name, Room name, Make, Model, Serial Number, Purchase date, Purchase Price.
+Groups your datacenter items by Division or Department summing purchase price across each division/department.
+Additional attributes include Item Name, Room name, Make, Model, Serial Number, Purchase Date, Purchase Price.
 ACCDB file contains 1 query and 1 report.